 Reading Challenge for Teens

 The following list is in no particular order.
-You can print off this checklist so that they can keep track when they do find and read a book that fits each description, but let them jump around and read from a topic that interests them.
+You can print off the checklist by entering your email below so that they can keep track when they do find and read a book that fits each description, but let them jump around and read from a topic that interests them.
 If they can read 52 books in the coming year, what a great accomplishment that will be!
 To make it more interesting for them, offer a reward if they complete the challenge — something special just for them (cash works well at our house, as do iTunes gift cards, video games, increases in computer time, movie tickets, a pizza party with friends, a favorite gadget . . .).
 Be creative and use your teen’s interests to guide you.

 Here’s the list of ideas Ben and I came up with to help guide your own reading challenge for teens: